Play Backgammon Game Online

-Backgammon is one of the most popular two-player games ever made.
-It’s played in many countries such as the United States, Germany, France, the UK, Canada, and Australia.
-The game is very well-known in most of Europe and large parts of Asia and Latin America.
+The game is popular in many countries, such as the United States, Canada, and Australia.
+Also, it is very well-known in the European Continent and large parts of Asia and Latin America.

 Boards, chips, and dices can be traced hundreds of years ago in the times of the Egyptians, Sumerians, and Persians.
 In Asia an ancient text was discovered, revealing the symbolism of the game: